WaylonWalker/waylonwalkerv2/src/pages/blog/2020-waylonwalker-com-rebrand.md

 * cover art does not fit
 * I am not digging the date on cover art that also has text

-## Inspired
+## Feeling Inspired

 I have been really inspired by the **sick** lighting that has been hot on youtube and twitch lately.
-As I was gearing up to re-design my cards I saw this post by [@chrisbiscardi](https://twitter.com/chrisbiscardi "@chrisbiscardi on twitter") and knew right then that I needed to do the same lighting effect on my redesign!
+As I was gearing up to re-design my cards I saw this post by [@chrisbiscardi](https://twitter.com/chrisbiscardi "@chrisbiscardi on twitter") and knew right then that I needed to do a similar lighting effect on my redesign!

 ![](/static/inspiration-for-new-post-card-2020-Chris-Biscardi.png)

+##

+I have also been digging gradients everywhere.
+Sites like css tricks have really taken gradients to the next level.
+There is not much that is a flat color on that page.

 ## Complete format